 Other areas will remain under federal jurisdiction exclusively.
 These are related to Canadian sovereignty, defence, and external relations, and include international trade, foreign policy, security of national borders, international treaty-making, and immigration.
 The federal government also retains jurisdiction over issues it deems to be of national interest, including the postal service, national transportation systems, regulation of the national economy, and maintenance of national law and order.

 According to INAC, Canada has completed 17 self-government agreements involving 36 communities; 15 of these were in conjunction with comprehensive land claims.
-The department is now engaged in 80 different negotiations with about 384 communities across the country.
-These talks are at different points of development.
+As of 2009, the department was engaged in 80 different negotiations with about 384 communities across the country.
+These talks were at different points of development.